 If you have Diabetes, you are at a higher risk of developing eye disease.
-Because of this, you should have a comprehensive eye examination by an eye care professional at least once a year.
+Because of this, you should have a comprehensive eye examination by an eye care professional- your eye care professional will determine if you need to repeat this test yearly or every other year.

 What kinds of eye problems affect people with Diabetes?